proshoumma/ReForum/README.md

 # ReForum
 A forum application.
-Built with React, Redux, Hapi and MongoDB.
+Built with React, Redux, Express and MongoDB.